xavdid/advent-of-code/solutions/2020/day_21/README.md

 }
 ```

-The prompt asks about the number of occurances of the ingredients that _aren't_ in those sets.
+The prompt asks about the number of occurrences of the ingredients that _aren't_ in those sets.
 While we walk the list, we'll create a set (`safe_ingredients`) that has _all_ the ingredients and pull from it after that first pass:

 ```py
 for line in self.input: